 There is no cure for primary pulmonary hypertension.
 Treatment tries to manage symptoms and may include one or more of the following:

 - Anticoagulants.
 These are blood thinners used to make the blood less likely to clot and help it flow more freely.

 - Diuretics.
-These "water pills" are used to decrease the amount of fluid in the body, reduce swelling, and reduce the amount of work the heart has to do.
+Called ‘water” pills, these are used to decrease the amount of fluid in the body.
+They help reduce swelling and the amount of work the heart has to do.

 - Calcium channel blocking/vasodilator drugs.
 These are used to improve the heart’s ability to pump blood.